edgi-govdata-archiving/wayback/docs/source/cdx_api.rst

    visible.lower().count('mars')

-Our count of ``visible`` excludes appearances of ``'mars'`` that aren't in the visible text, such as in and link URLs.
+Our count of ``visible`` excludes appearances of ``'mars'`` that aren't in the visible text, such as in link URLs.
 Both analyses could be interesting, depending on the context.

 API Documentation